-There is a Governor Induction Policy that seeks to ensure that a new Governor receives a comprehensive induction process covering a broad range of issues and topics with a view to ensuring that the new Governor is given the necessary information and support to fulfil their role with confidence, leading to more effective governance and retention.
+There is a Governor Induction Policy that seeks to ensure that a new Governor receives a comprehensive induction process covering a broad range of issues and topics.
+This ensures that the new Governor is given the necessary information and support to fulfil their role with confidence, leading to more effective governance and retention.
 A named Governor takes responsibility for supporting the new Governor through the process.